ampmonteiro/glossary-project-php/README.md

 - need web server like apache or ngnix
 - DB: MySQL or MariaDB
 - Optional: with Docker, it is provide some related files

+### Note:

+- main branch has not the last changes
+- choose a branch
+- more update and last changes is ch6